-Store the slats in the shade until assembly.
-If the slats are exposed to sunlight while not in contact with the water, they could heat up and be deformed.
-Slats deformed by heat will not be covered by the guarantee.
+Store the slats in the shade until just before assembly.
+If the slats are exposed to sunlight while they are not in contact with the water, they could heat up and be deformed.
+Slats deformed by heating are not covered within the scope of any guarantee.